rcl-ssl/docs/certbot/linux-daemon.md

 ## Download and Extract the Daemon Files to the Linux Server

-- You will download the files from the RCL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/RCL.CertificateBot) in the [Releases](https://github.com/rcl-ssl/RCL.CertificateBot/releases) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:
+In this section, you will download the files from the RCL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/RCL.CertificateBot) in the [Releases](https://github.com/rcl-ssl/RCL.CertificateBot/releases) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:

 - In your Linux server, navigate to the ``/usr/sbin`` folder